julioarp/julioarp.github.io/index.md

 # Working Papers

-[“The Institutional Legacy of the Mexican Rancho System in California”](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4145023), jointly with Dean Lueck - Revisions requested at **Journal of Law & Economics**
+[“The Institutional Legacy of the Mexican Rancho System in California”](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4145023), jointly with Dean Lueck - Revisions resubmitted at **Journal of Law & Economics**

 [“Interest Groups, Partisan Politics, and Environmental Polarization”](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4138572), jointly with Dean Lueck and Gustavo Torrens - Revisions requested at **Journal of Law, Economics, and Organization**